Architecture Decision Records

 Section titled “ADR-003: No stored procedures or materialized views”Context: Current system uses PostgreSQL RPCs (get_tag_categories(), refresh_tag_performance_aggregate(), etc.) and materialized views.
 The rewrite moves all business logic to application code for portability and testability.

 Decision: Move all business logic into application code.
-Replace materialized views with explicit performance_measurement_dataset table writes triggered by cron/queue jobs.
+Replace materialized views with DuckDB aggregation over R2 Iceberg tables (measurement.performance, measurement.sales) triggered by CF Workflow cron jobs.

 Consequences: